Cincinnati Financial Corp. (CINF). Below are some highlights from the above linked analysis:

 Disclaimer: Material presented here is for informational purposes only.
 The above quantitative stock analysis, including the Star rating, is mechanically calculated and is based on historical information.
 The analysis assumes the stock will perform in the future as it has in the past.
 This is generally never true.
 Before buying or selling any stock you should do your own research and reach your own conclusion.
 See my Disclaimer for more information.

-Full Disclosure: At the time of this writing, I was long in CINF (4.2% of my Dividend Growth Portfolio).
-See a list of all my dividend growth holdings here.
+Full Disclosure: At the time of this writing, I was long in CINF (5.0% of my Dividend Growth Portfolio).
+See a list of all my Dividend Growth Portfolio holdings here.

 - More Stock Analysis